Thomilist/math-converter/userguide.md

 ## Configuration

-There are currently no configuration options.
-However, the supported input character set can be extended with additional, user-made `.json` files under `/resources/character-sets/`.
+The supported input character set can be extended with additional, user-made `.json` files under `/resources/character-sets/`.
+Additionally, configuration can be achieved at runtime via the terminal window the program runs in.
+At the moment, configuration is not saved across sessions.
+The currently supported configuration commands include:

+- Display help
+- Set decimal separator

+The commands to set input and output math languages are also present, but they currently have no effect.

+### Display help

+This command displays help about the configuration commands.

+Command aliases: `h help ?`<br>
+Available arguments: none<br>
+Example: `help`

+### Set decimal separator

+This command sets the decimal separator to either a period or a comma.
+The default is a period.

+Command aliases: `d dec ds sep`<br>
+Available arguments: `period . comma ,`<br>
+Example: `d comma`

 ## Contact